remiheller/remiheller.github.io/README.md

 Attached below is a Google tour project I created.
 In it are 3 photos I took with a 360 camera.
 In addition, there are two scenes that are taken from Google.
 The purpose of the project is to show potential students what lower campus looks like and talk a little bit about the different buildings we see along the way.

 <iframe width="100%" height="480px" src="https://poly.google.com/view/fidylbPhxtr/embed?chrome=min" frameborder="0" style="border:none;" allowvr="yes" allow="vr; xr; accelerometer; magnetometer; gyroscope; autoplay;" allowfullscreen mozallowfullscreen="true" webkitallowfullscreen="true" onmousewheel="" ></iframe>

+# Timeline Stripping Project
+For this project, I decided to make a timeline based on the dates of the accusations from 2017 to 2018 during the #MeToo movement.
+All information credit to The Sydney Herald.

+<iframe src='https://cdn.knightlab.com/libs/timeline3/latest/embed/index.html?source=1d8VCv-PXYicBHK9fIhVSMpi7l1cvV9hqwCWBfSEolGs&font=Default&lang=en&initial_zoom=2&height=650' width='100%' height='650' webkitallowfullscreen mozallowfullscreen allowfullscreen frameborder='0'></iframe>